4.3. Klister: A First Pass Performance Engineering¶

 more efficient, but there is yet more low hanging fruit.
 Consider this

-definition of the BindingTable
+definition of the BindingTable:

 newtype BindingTable = BindingTable { _bindings :: HashMap Text [(ScopeSet, Binding, BindingInfo SrcLoc)] }